 Don’t expect to coast through without making the occasional error – learn your strengths and weaknesses and gain knowledge from your mistakes.
 By the end of the coastal skipper course you should be ready to build on your experience and maybe work towards a Certificate of Competence.

-The RYA Yachtmaster Coastal skipper course can also be independently examined to achieve the Yachtmaster Coastal “Certificate of Competence”.
-If you wish to take the coastal skipper exam you need slightly more experience 30 Days (2 days as skipper), 800 miles, 12 night hours, Navigation to Coastal/Yachtmaster theory standard, VHF/SRC licence, First Aid Certificate.
-If you have these prerequisites prior to the course we can organise an examiner on the 6th day.
+slightly more experience 30 Days (2 days as skipper), 800 miles, 12 night hours, Navigation to Coastal/Yachtmaster theory standard, VHF/SRC licence, First Aid Certificate.
+If you have these prerequisites prior to this course we can organise an examiner on the 6th day (additional fee may be charged for fuel and boat charter) .

 The cost of the exam is £193.00